Arrival Process

 Visit Dine On Campus and/or download the app for dining commons hours, menus, events, and more!

-Each residential meal plan comes with a quarterly allowance of meals plus $221 Dining Dollars.
+Each residential meal plan comes with a quarterly allowance of meal swipes plus Dining Dollars (for use at any retail dining locations).
 Meals are available at any dining commons: swipe your Western ID card when you enter the commons and one all-you-care-to-eat meal will be deducted from your dining balance.
 Unused meals expire at the end of the quarter.

 Dining Dollars may be spent in any of the campus cafés, markets, or dining commons and carry over from one quarter to the next.
 Meal plan changes can be made by visiting Dine On Campus.
 Upgrades are accepted anytime, and downgrades are accepted through the second Friday of each quarter.